From one immigrant to another, I know many people will say you could’ve done “it” differently. We are judged, demonized, and under constant attack.

 You are a magical human being.

 Your body has defied laws and words, lines on papers and maps.
 You crossed these lines, and now find yourself in a strange place that you’ve somehow built a home out of.

 In order to make this home real, you’ve had to find a way to live, a way to connect, a way to survive.
 Many of us did this without speaking the local language.
 All of us did this in fear.
 Yet through these obstacles you have survived and are here, living and breathing, and still traveling in many ways.

 You are not from here.
 But you are not from there either.
 Not anymore.

-You are from somewhere else, instead, your body belongs only to you and the culture you have created from living in between worlds.
+You are from somewhere else instead.
+Your body belongs only to you and the culture you have created from living in-between worlds.
 You’re a survivor.
 You are a traveler.
 You have gone through so much in order to get to where you are today, and no matter what happens tomorrow, you will always have today.

-And you will always have your power.
+You will always have your power.

 [Headline Image: Photo of a smiling person with long black hair, brown skin, and a purple patterned top.
 They are standing on a road.
 To their right is a corn field.
 Source: David Amsler]